 - Serve warm fritters with yogurt dip.

-Make ahead tip: These fritters make great leftovers.
+- Make Ahead & Freezing Instructions: These fritters make great leftovers.
 Store in the refrigerator for up to 1 week.
 Reheat by placing on a lined baking sheet under the broiler for a couple minutes or pop into the microwave for a minute or until heated through.
 You can freeze fritters for up to 3 months.
 Thaw overnight in the refrigerator and reheat as directed.

-- If using frozen corn, thaw and drain well.
+- Corn: If using frozen corn, thaw and drain well.
 If using canned corn, drain well.

-- All-purpose flour works too-- as would a gluten free flour blend.
+- Flour: All-purpose flour works too– as would a gluten free flour blend.

 And here are my favorite zucchini fritters with, you guessed it, more greek yogurt dip!
 This time it’s garlic herb yogurt sauce with lots of fresh mint and parsley.